starchturrets/windows-shenanigans/guide.md

 - [ ] **Get tailored experiences with diagnostic data > No**
 - [ ] **Let apps use advertising ID > No**

+If you are on Enterprise, you can stop Windows from pestering you to login to a Microsoft account by opening the group policy editor and enabling **Computer Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off Microsoft consumer experiences.**

-To stop Windows from pestering you to login to a Microsoft account, go to **System > Settings > Notifications > Additional Settings** and untick all the checkboxes there.
+If on Pro go to **System > Settings > Notifications > Additional Settings** and untick all the checkboxes there.
+This goes for new user accounts as well.

 - [ ] **Show the Windows welcome experience after updates and when signed in to show what's new and suggested**
 - [ ] **Suggest ways to get the most out of Windows and finish setting up this device**